AdobeDocs/experience-manager-65-lts.en/help/sites-authoring/default-components.md

 * [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) - The Core Components offer flexible and feature-rich authoring functionality, which provides essential content types to create pages.

-* [Communities](/help/communities/author-communities.md) - Components provide interactive features for a website, such as forums and comments.
-Many of these components are included when a [Community Site](/help/communities/overview.md) is created.

 ### Configuring Components {#configuring-components}

 In addition to the components that authors can access in a standard installation, various other components are also available.